-You can go for a walk around the village, take a funicular to a lookout with stunning views, visit the oldest salt mine in the world or take a boat tour on the lake.
-We visited this little town in summer as a side trip from Salzburg and would like to share how to visit Hallstatt – a fairy tale village in Austria – in one day.
+You can go for a walk around the village and take a funicular to a lookout with stunning views.
+Visit the oldest salt mine in the world or take a boat tour on the lake.
+We visited this little town in summer as a side trip from Salzburg.
+In this post we would like to share how to visit Hallstatt – a fairy tale village in Austria – in one day.

 How to get to Hallstatt

 Hallstatt is located in Austria’s mountainous region between two big Austrian cities Salzburg and Gratz.
 It’s a 1-1.5hr drive from Salzburg and 2-2.5hr drive from Gratz, making Hallstatt a perfect one day trip from either of these two cities.

 During our visit we have stayed in Salzburg and simply rented a car to make few trips from there.
 See my other post on 5 Best one-day trips from Salzburg

 Alternatively, if you don’t want to drive by any reason you can take a train to either Hallstatt Bahnhof or Obertraun Dachsteinhöhlen Bahnhof stations.
 From the station take a ferry to Hallstatt town center.